+This can lead to a temporary placement to support transition.
 In all cases professionals should be either clear that the in-coming paperwork serves the same purpose and is up to date such that a conversion to an EHCP at the next annual review can be achieved, or that the circumstances and needs are such that there is no doubt that an EHCP at band upper one will be needed.
-In such cases pupils may be placed without an EHCP and then matter attended to at the earliest opportunity.
-If there is doubt then an Education officer continues to be able to offer a discretionary temporary banding to ensure a child/young person's needs are met.
+In such cases pupils may be temporarily placed without an EHCP with the expectation that within a maximum of 20 weeks an EHCP will be confirmed.
+Banded funding will not be available in this time and will be secured at the point at which the EHCP is confirmed.
+If an EHCP is not agreed the pupil would be offered the support that is available at the school for SEN Support and not ELP/NPA.